zarinlo/sample-springboot-api/README.md

 - How to design an API contract (i.e. set HTTP response codes, develop routes, etc)
 - What the following components are responsible for: Controller, Service, Repository
 - How to utilize a remote MongoDB cluster
-- How to setup Swagger, an Interface Description Language for describing RESTful APIs
+- How to set up Swagger / Open API spec, an Interface Description Language for describing RESTful APIs

 # Guides